 Commence Putty attack.
 Fight Putties.
 Monster of the Day appears.
 Morph into amazing costumes and fight.

 Monster too strong.
 Monster grows!
 GET THAT MEGAZORD, SON.
 Megazord sequence initiated- Megazord activated.
-Summon cool as shit weapon.
+Summon cool weapon.
 Blow the monster apart.
 Strike badass pose.

-Wrap up episode in a cheese-dick comedic way.
+Wrap up episode in a cheesy comedic way.

 See how easy that is?
 It’s cake, and you only need 30% original footage to pull it off.